walterisbrown/addisoncountyfielddays/content/exhibits/Childrens_Barnyard.md

 8:00 p.m.
 Monday and remain in place until 9:00 p.m. on Saturday.
 Please register early, as space will be allotted as entries come in according to the needs of each exhibit.
 Late exhibits will not be judged!

+## FREE YOUTH ACTIVITIES
+DIRECTOR: Tricia Foster, 233-2821

+SUPERINTENDENT: Pam Gevry, 373-8069

+Various free youth activities will be held in the tent by the Childrens Barnyard every day (see schedule for times).
+Some examples of games are face painting, try your luck games, bubble making and many more!
+No entry fee or presign up is necessary.